F5Networks/f5-azure-arm-templates/supported/ha-avset/existing_stack/README.md

 This template supports creating up to 8 additional public/private IP address configurations for the external "application" NIC to be used for passing traffic to BIG-IP virtual servers.
 Each virtual server should be configured with a destination address matching the private IP address value of the Azure IP configuration receiving traffic for the application.
 In the event the active BIG-IP VE becomes unavailable, the IP configuration(s) are migrated using network failover, seamlessly shifting application traffic to the current active BIG-IP VE.

-The template also supports updating the next hop of Azure User-Defined Routes (UDRs) to use the active BIG-IP VEs internal self IP address .
+The template also supports updating the next hop of Azure User-Defined Routes (UDRs) to use the active BIG-IP VEs internal self IP address.
 Specify a comma-delimited list of managedRoutes and a routeTableTag in the template to define the UDRs to be updated.
 All UDRs with destinations matching managedRoutes and configured in Azure Route Tables tagged with "f5_ha:<routeTableTag>" will use the active BIG-IP VE as the next hop for those routes.

-**Networking Stack Type:** This template deploys into an existing networking stack, the networking infrastructure must be available prior to deploying the solution.
+**Networking Stack Type:** This template deploys into an existing networking stack; the networking infrastructure must be available prior to deploying.
+See the [Template Parameters Section](#template-parameters) for required networking objects.

 ## Prerequisites and configuration notes
   - **Important**: When you configure the admin password for the BIG-IP VE in the template, you cannot use the characters **#** or **'** (single quote).